This rulebook was last updated February 17, 2021.

 The following will be the NWMM championship classes for 2021:

-The following non-championship classes will also be available on sprint race days:
+The following non-championship classes will also be available on sprint race days with sufficient entries/interest:

 Flat track / rear brake only

 As always, NWMM is open to new classes that don't exceed the Open-class limits, as long as 3+ bikes will be running in that class.
 Contact email@example.com for details.

 Changes for 2021